 Espinaca Innovations also has its own bicycle delivery service to supply local offices and consumers with healthy meals.

-Nomjana had started his business 2012 with just R40 (US$2.60) in his pocket.
+Nomjana had started his business in 2012 with just R40 (US$2.60) in his pocket.
 He had been volunteering at a community garden and noticed a large supply of spinach.

 Lebo Malepa – founder, Lebo’s Backpackers

 According to the Soweto Life magazine, the business that was founded in 2004 by Lebo Malepa, also provides Tuk-tuk, bicycle tours, walking and customised tours.
-Malepa started from renting a room of his parents’ home as a guest house to tourists, to later involving his neighbours to be part of his tourism venture, by supplying services like food and accommodation.
+Malepa started by renting a room of his parents’ home as a guest house to tourists, to later involving his neighbours to be part of his tourism venture, by supplying services like food and accommodation.

 Boitumelo Ntsoane – founder, Afrilink Healthcare

-Boitumelo Ntsoane started small medical centre in 2005 in a residential area in Pretoria West.
+Boitumelo Ntsoane started a small medical centre in 2005 in a residential area in Pretoria West.
 It hosted a doctor, dentist, optometrist and a pharmacy.
 Two years later, she re-invested her profits back into her business to purchase a fully furnished mobile clinic, which also incorporated an in-house clinic.

 Wandile Zondo – co-founder, Thesis Lifestyle